 Steven Bush is a criminal defense attorney who offices in Fort Worth, Texas.
 He has been licensed in Texas since 1976 and has worked for the Texas Youth Council and the District Attorney’s office in Dallas.
 Since he left his position as an assistant district attorney Mr. Bush has practiced exclusively in the private sector.
-The experience he brings from his public service and many years of private practice help Mr. Bush to negotiate with the state for you.
-He knows the ins and outs of how the state works when it prosecutes you.
+The experience he brings from his public service and many years of private practice help Mr. Bush to negotiate with the state and federal prosecutors for you.
+He knows the ins and outs of how the state and federal government work when they prosecute you.

 Mr. Bush is on the Criminal Justice Act panel for federal court appointments in Dallas and Fort Worth.
 He does trial, appellate work and federal writs.
 Mr. Bush is also a court-appointed attorney for cases in county criminal and district courts in Tarrant County.
 More than half of his cases are from being court-appointed and the rest are private individuals who hire him to represent them.